privet-kitty/cl-competitive/README.md

 ### Weird things
 - [integer-pack.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/integer-pack.lisp) `defstruct`-like macro to deal with an integer as a bundle of some slots
-- [increase-stack-size.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/increase-stack-size.lisp) This header runs another SBCL as external process and leaves the entire processing to it.
+- [increase-spase.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/increase-space.lisp) This header runs another SBCL as external process and leaves the entire processing to it.
 (This ugly hack was invented to increase the stack size of SBCL on contest sites.)
+- [compile-time-increase-space.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/compile-time-increase-space.lisp) analogue of increase-space at compile time
 - [self-compile.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/self-compile.lisp) self-rewriting compilation